Timendus/chipcode/octopus2/README.md

 # Emulator features

-Octopus 2 also comes with a terminal version of [Silicon8](https://github.com/Timendus/silicon8/) built in, which is a CHIP-8, SCHIP and XO-CHIP emulator (or virtual machine if you want to be precise).
+Octopus 2 also comes with a version of [Silicon8](https://github.com/Timendus/silicon8/) built in, which is a CHIP-8, SCHIP and XO-CHIP emulator (or virtual machine if you want to be precise).
 This version runs in the terminal and can be scripted to go through a sequence of steps.
 Ideal for automating tests or automatically generating screenshots.

+Note that it does require a terminal that supports 24-bit ANSI colours if you wish to show the emulator's screen in the terminal.

 To use the emulator, add `-run` with a sequence of comma separated commands to your Octopus invocation: